o7g8/aws-cdk-dotnet-microservice/README.md

 Run the `\bin\Debug\SampleServer.exe` locally (ensure your AWS profile on the machine allows you to read the SSM parameter and send messages into SQS) and see how the policies are submitted to the queue.

+You can also debug the application as usual in VS2019.

 Switch to the VS2019 with the `Microservice` and open the `AWS Explorer`, expand the Lambda and double-click on `savePolicy`, then click `Logs` and and download the most recent log stream.
 You should see the polices send by the "monolith" processed by the Lambda.

 ## Cloud-native development with .NET Core (the "Microservice")